WHAT IS AGRIBUSINESS?

 - Real-world opportunities to evaluate information from a variety of sources in making crucial business decisions.

-- Better understanding of marketing, management, and finance, including the ways traditional business-school approaches must be modified for perishable plant and animal products raised on land or in the water.
+- Better understanding of business law, management, marketing, and accounting and finance, including the ways traditional business-school approaches must be modified for perishable plant and animal products raised on land or in the water.

 Upon the successful completion of the required courses, you will receive an Agribusiness Certification.
 Your academic record will indicate that you have been awarded a Certificate in Agribusiness Management.